OHDSI/TheBookOfOhdsi/PopulationLevelEstimation.md

 First, we need to **specify the statistical model we will use to estimate the relative risk of the outcome between target and comparator cohorts**.
 We can choose between Cox, Poisson, and logistic regression, as discussed briefly in Section \@ref(CohortMethod).
 For our example we choose a Cox proportional hazards model, which considers time to first event with possible censoring.
 Next, we need to specify **whether the regression should be conditioned on the strata**.
 One way to understand conditioning is to imagine a separate estimate is produced in each stratum, and then combined across strata.
 For one-to-one matching this is likely unnecessary and would just lose power.
 For stratification or variable-ratio matching it is required. \index{conditioned model} \index{stratified model|see {conditioned model}}

-We can also choose to **add all covariates to the outcome model** to adjust the analysis.
+We can also choose to **add the covariates to the outcome model** to adjust the analysis.
 This can be done in addition or instead of using a propensity model.
 However, whereas there usually is ample data to fit a propensity model, with many people in both treatment groups, there is typically very little data to fit the outcome model, with only few people having the outcome.
 We therefore recommend keeping the outcome model as simple as possible and not include additional covariates.

 Instead of stratifying or matching on the propensity score we can also choose to **use inverse probability of treatment weighting** (IPTW).
 If weighting is used it is often recommended to use some form of trimming to avoid extreme weights and therefore unstable estimates.

+If we choose to include all covariates in the outcome model, it may make sense to use regularization when fitting the model if there are many covariates.
+Note that no regularization will be applied to the treatment variable to allow for unbiased estimation.

 Figure \@ref(fig:outcomeModelSettings) shows our choices for this study.
 Because we use variable-ratio matching, we must condition the regression on the strata (i.e. the matched sets).